ColmeSH/utils/docs/git.md

 ## Check Repository Status
 - move to your command line window and type: 'git status'

+## List branch
+- move to your command line window and type: 'git branch'

 ## Create and move to a new branch
 - move to your command line window and type: 'git checkout -b nameOfTheBranch'